Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons24.md

 >> The `fallback` function handles calls with or without data and unmatched function calls.
 The `receive` function handles only plain Ether transfers without data.
 Both have a 2300 gas limit.

 2. 📕 What does it happen when Ether is sent with data but in the contract only a `receive` function exist?
+- Answer:

+>> When Ether is sent with data but the contract only has a receive function, the transaction will fail and the Ether will be returned to the sender.